-ACCESSING THE MODEM's SET-UP INTERFACE (For technically-inclined people only)
+ACCESSING THE MODEM's SET-UP INTERFACE (For technically inclined people only)

-You will normally not need to use the modem interface which is presented on a web page within your modem.
-However, if you are comfortable with the technical details of networking and need to alter your modem configuration for some reason, these details will help you do so.
+You will normally not need to use the modem interface web page originating from within your modem.
+However, if you are comfortable with the technical details of networking and wish to alter your modem configuration for some reason, these details will help you do so.

-For problems with your modem or your service, follow contact support as described below.
+For problems with your modem or your service, follow contact support as described above.